 Designed by a team from North Carolina State University, the motion sensor consists of two connected inertial measurement units (IMUs).
 One IMU is attached to one side of the mussel shell and the other to the other side.
 Each of the sides contains an accelerometer and a magnetometer.

-When the mussel closes the shell, the two IMUs detect the action, as the angles of both sides of the shell suddenly change.
-Therefore, if multiple mussels in a single bed are equipped with sensors, it is possible to tell if they close all their shells at the same time.
+When the mussel closes its shell, the two IMUs detect the action, as the angles of both sides of the shell suddenly change.
+Therefore, if multiple mussels in a single bed are equipped with sensors, it is possible to tell whether they close all their shells at once.

-All sensors for a group could be wired to a pole-mounted solar-powered processor within a stream.
-That unit in turn would continuously transmit data over a cellular network.
-If a group shell closure was detected, authorities could immediately begin looking for the source of the toxin that allegedly caused it.
+All the sensors for a group could be wired to a solar-powered processor mounted on a pole within a stream.
+That unit would in turn continuously transmit data via a cellular network.
+If the closure of a group shell was detected, the authorities could immediately start looking for the source of the toxin that supposedly caused it.

 Laboratory tests on the motion sensor

-When tested on freshwater mussels in fish tanks, the motion sensor constantly detected shell movements down to less than one degree.
-This technology could conceivably track dozens of "cyborg mussels" simultaneously, allowing for granular precision monitoring.
+When tested on freshwater mussels in fish tanks, the motion sensor consistently detected shell movement down to less than one degree.
+This technology could conceivably track dozens of “cyborg mussels” at once, allowing for granular precision tracking.